hackguru/repl-challenge/README.md

 ### Bonus (Required for Sr. Candidates)

-- In the interface, include instructions for hitting an API endpoint that executes the user supplied `run()` function at localhost.
+- In the interface, add a `deploy` button next to the `run` button that creates a fixed endpoint that can be called repeatedly with other params via HTTP
-- Implement this functionality.
-If it helps, an additional button can be added to the interface to `deploy` the code as an API.
+- Include instructions within the interface for hitting the API endpoint that executes the user supplied `run()` function and how to pass in any arguments